pyamsoft/bubblewrap-wrap/README.md

 these defaults:

 Jailed programs will live in `$HOME/.bww/jails/<program>` and `bwrapper` generated scripts will live in `$HOME/.bww/bin`.

 The `$HOME/.bww/jails` directory will be created for you if it does not exist.

+## Troubleshooting

+Not every program will work with `bww` due to its slightly more restrictive nature.
+If you find a program that does not work, simple possible fixes are things like the option `--nodrop`, which will not drop the Linux capabilities that some programs expect to be present, the option `--nodev` which grants access to the real `/dev` folder, the option `--notmp` which grants access to the real `/tmp` folder, or sometimes feature flags like `--p11`, `--gvfs`, `--systemd`, or `--dconf`.
+Each program is specific and you will need to try various options out.
+You may also need to mount directories via `--bind-if-exists`.

 ## License